yas033/pa1-utf8/README.md

 Substring of the first 6 code points: "My 🐩’s"
 Code points as decimal numbers: 77 121 32 128041 8217 115 32 110 97 109 101 32 105 115 32 69 114 100 337 115 46
 Animal emojis: 🐩
-Next Character of Codepoint at Index 1: N
+Next Character of Codepoint at Index 3: 🐪
 ```
 (All our tests will check for this newly added line, in addition to lines from the original PA)